-Society MCR is opened just last year, with Northern brewery Vocation at the helm.
+Society MCR opened in 2021, with Northern brewery Vocation at the helm.
 The taproom and food hall has a number of spaces to enjoy throughout the venue, including the bustling food hall (complete with communal-style benches for reunions with friends), an outdoor patio, a lounge area, a Vocation bar and a mezzanine.
-There, guests can expect vendors such as Vocation themselves, Dokes Pizzeria (created by the team behind Elnecot), Slap and Pickles burgers, Manzoku Street Food and more.
+There, guests can expect vendors such as Vocation themselves, Noi Quattro pizza, Slap and Pickles burgers, Manzoku Street Food and more.
 Society MCR, 100 Barbirolli Square, M2 3BD.

 2. Mackie Mayor

-Restoring the former Smithfield Market and creating a busy, atmospheric dining destination for Mancs to enjoy, Mackie Mayor has long been a favourite for locals – with bars, coffee shops and restaurants to enjoy inside.
+Restoring the former Smithfield Market and creating a busy, atmospheric dining destination for Mancs to enjoy, Mackie Mayor has long been one of the most popular food halls in Manchester – with bars, coffee shops and restaurants to enjoy inside.
 Situated in the Northern Quarter, guests can enjoy tacos, pizzas, wines, fried chicken, succulent beef and so much more, with tons of vendors to try during your visit.
 Mackie Mayor, 1 Eagle St, M4 5BU.

 3. Altrincham Market